SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Causes

 Chewing on or eating hair or fuzzy materials (or indigestible materials such as plastic bags) can lead to the formation of a bezoar.
 The rate is very low.
-The risk is greater among people with intellectual disability or emotionally disturbed children.
+The risk is greater among people with an intellectual disability or emotionally disturbed children.
 Generally, bezoars are mostly seen in females aged 10 to 19 years.

 Symptoms